EuanPyle/relion4_tomo_robot/README.md

-## Automatic fiducial-based tilt-series alignment for Warp tilt-series directories
+## Automated on-the-fly fiducial-based tilt-series alignment for Warp tilt-series directories

 #### Workflow from raw data to aligned tilt-series
 1. Follow the  <a href="http://www.warpem.com/warp/?page_id=378">Warp user guide</a> to take you from frames to tilt-series
-2. In MATLAB, navigate to the 'imod' directory warp created and run `dautoalign4warp`
+2. Run `dautoalign4warp` and have it watch your tilt-series directory to process any incoming tilt-series
 3. Import the results into warp and reconstruct your tomograms!
 4. (optional) Use `warp2catalogue` to easily create a Dynamo catalogue for particle picking